mdxpl/Progress/README.md

 # Progress
 ## Simple decision object

-Is useful if you have to decide if can access an element in a ordered queue.
+Is useful if you have to decide if user can access an element in a ordered queue.